freeCodeCamp/publish/README.md

 ### publish-backend (Strapi)

+- 💡 If you change configurations from the Admin panel, make sure to export those config by running `npm run cs export`.
+This command will generate files under `config/sync` directory.
+Include those files in your Git commit.
+For more details see: https://market.strapi.io/plugins/strapi-plugin-config-sync

+- API docs is available at: http://localhost:1337/documentation/v1.0.0 .
+The Strapi app needs to be running to view the docs.

+#### How to use Admin Panel

 - You can manage authors (users to access publish-frontend app) from `Content Manager > User`

 - You can manage admin users (users to access Strapi admin panel) from `Settings > ADMINISTRATION PANEL > Users`